DinoChiesa/apigee-el/README.md

 ## License

-This material is Copyright 2017 Dino Chiesa and Google Inc. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2020 Dino Chiesa and Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the elisp code as well as any API Proxy templates.